superbobry/ocaml-textwrap/README.md

 textwrap
 ========

-An incomplete port of Python's [textwrap] [1] library to OCaml.
+An almost complete port of Python's [textwrap] [1] library to OCaml.
 What's in the box?

     # let w = Wrapper.make 4 in
       print_endline (Wrapper.fill w "Hello world!");;